-- An employee who is not covered by clause 9-Full-time employees or clause 10-Part-time employees must be engaged and paid as a casual employee. - 11.2 The minimum number of hours for which a casual employee may be rostered to work on any day is 3 consecutive hours. - An employer must pay a casual employee for each ordinary hour worked a loading of 25% on top of the minimum hourly rate otherwise applicable under clause 16-Minimum rates.
+- An employee who is not covered by clause 9-Full-time employees or clause 10-Part-time employees must be engaged and paid as a casual employee. - An employer must roster a casual employee on any shift for a minimum of 3 consecutive hours. - An employer must pay a casual employee for each ordinary hour worked a loading of 25% on top of the minimum hourly rate otherwise applicable under clause 16-Minimum rates.